NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 To use it, click [here](https://github.com/new?template_name=hardhat3-plugin-template&template_owner=NomicFoundation) and follow the instructions on the GitHub.
 Once the creation process is ready, you'll have a new repository with all the boilerplate to create a plugin and to follow this tutorial.

-You should clone it on your development machine, as that's were you'll be working.
+You should clone it on your development machine, as that's where you'll be working.
 The rest of this tutorial will assume that you are working on the `main` branch of your new repository.

 ### Understanding your new repository

-The respository you just created, is structured as a `pnpm` monorepo with the following packages:
+The repository you just created is structured as a [`pnpm`](https://pnpm.io/) monorepo with the following packages:

 - `packages/plugin`: The plugin itself, which contains just enough boilerplate to follow this tutorial.
 - `packages/example-project`: An example Hardhat 3 project that uses the plugin.